97 Grand Street

 March 1953: 1930 Ahrens Fox Model H-P-4 1000 GPM pumper (Serial #2312) formerly used by Engine Companies 1 and 4.
 Photo below is as Engine Company 4.
 This apparatus was retired in March 1958 and sat in a field in West Milford NJ before being sold in 1961 to Community Fire Company of Wayne, NJ where it was restored.

-1954 Ball book photo: First row L-R: Roger Brosnan, George Reid, Jack Nargiso, Joseph Raneiri.
-Second row L-R: Captain George Findlow, John Dougherty, John Cichon, George Kilgour, Captain Elia D'Addario.
-The above Ahrens Fox is in the background.
+Front row L-R: Roger Brosnan, George Reid, Jack Nargiso, Joseph Raneiri.
+Rear row L-R: Captain George Findlow, John Dougherty, John Cichon, George Kilgour, Captain Elia D'Addario.
+The Ahrens Fox pumper (originally E1 and E4) is in the background.

 E 11 quarters with Pellegrino "Bill" Vitale, Patsy Fusaro, Pat Giglio and Bob Lenoy in front of Seagrave pumper

-1967: Men of Engine Company 11 with 1953 Seagrave: Captain Patsy A. Fusaro, Captain Fred Armona, Robert Lenoy, N Ricciardi, Joseph Mendillo, John Minardi, Leonard Saia, Patsy J. Giglio.
+1967: Men of Engine Company 11 with 1953 Seagrave: Front row L-R: Captain Patsy A. Fusaro, Captain Fred Armona (LODD), Robert Lenoy, Nick Ricciardi, and Joseph Mendillo In rear on apparatus are John Minardi, Leonard Saia, Patsy J. Giglio.

-1967: Men of Engine Company 11 with 1953 Seagrave: John Alexander, Edward W. Hunt, Captain Joseph O'Neill, Vito Tiritilli, Captain David R. Pickels, George Reid, John Donohue.
+1967: Men of Engine Company 11 with 1953 Seagrave: In front L-R: John Alexander, Edward W. Hunt, Captain Joseph O'Neill, Vito Tiritilli, and Captain David R. Pickels and at top George Reid and John Donohue.

 December 1, 1969: 1957 FWD Special 1000 GPM (Serial D80294) formerly used by Engine Company 1.